vmware-archive/kube-prod-runtime/docs/components.md

 #### Storage

-To assure persistence of the underlying Elasticsearch storage, each pod relies on a Kubernetes PersistentVolume named `data-elasticsearch-logging-%i` where `%i` is an index that matches the pod index.
+To assure durability of the underlying Elasticsearch storage, each pod relies on a Kubernetes PersistentVolume named `data-elasticsearch-logging-%i` where `%i` is an index that matches the pod index.
 By default, each PersistentVolume is allocated 100Gi of storage.

 ### Overrides